 to run the simulation until you explicitly pause or stop the

 If your model includes the Video Viewer block, to avoid buffering errors, reduce the duration of the external mode trigger.
 In the Code menu, select External Mode Control Panel.
 Click Signal & Triggering, then in the Trigger options section, set Duration to 1.

-In the Simulink toolbar, set Simulation
+In the Simulink toolbar, set Simulation mode to

 External.
-Then, click Run.
+Then, click

 The model is now running on the target hardware.
 You can see the messages coming from the model running on the target hardware in the Diagnostic Viewer.

 Change any tunable parameters and observe the changes in the HDMI output from your hardware.
 See Tunable Parameters.

 After observing the simulation, click Stop.
 The Diagnostic Viewer indicates that the model has stopped running.
 Close the viewer.